E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Introduction

 In this paper, we move one step forward in this important direction and propose \method{}, the first end-to-end equivariant network that iteratively docks the ligand into the binding pocket.
-Inspired by AlphaFold2~\citep{jumper2021alphafold2}, our model comprises a \encoder{} feature extractor and an iterative coordinate refinement module.
+Inspired by AlphaFold2~\citep{jumper2021alphafold2}, our model comprises a feature extractor named \encoder{} and an iterative coordinate refinement module.
 The \encoder{} encodes the protein and ligand graphs into three information-rich embeddings: the protein residue embeddings, the ligand atom embeddings and the protein-ligand pair embeddings, where the pair embeddings are fused with geometry awareness to enforce the implicit constraints in docking.
-Our iterative coordinate refinement module decodes the rich representations into E(3)-equivariant coordinate updates.
-We further propose a self-confidence predictor to select the final pose and evaluate the soundness of our pose predictions. \method{} is trained end-to-end with loss directly defined on the output coordinates and can directly output docked ligand coordinates, relieving the burden of conformation sampling or distance-to-coordinate transformation.
-The iterative coordinate update scheme enables careful consideration of the local context, which increases model capacity.

-Our contributions can be summarized as follows: \begin{itemize} \item We formulate the docking problem as an iterative refinement process, where the model updates the ligand coordinates based on the current context at each iteration. \item We propose an end-to-end E(3) equivariant network to produce the coordinate updates.
-The network comprises an expressive geometric-aware encoder and an equivariant context-aware coordinate update module. \item Quantitative results show that our method outperforms traditional docking software and recently proposed deep learning based models. \end{itemize}
+Our coordinate refinement module decodes the rich representations into E(3)-equivariant coordinate updates.
+The iterative coordinate update scheme feeds the output pose of a decoder block as the initial pose of the next one, allowing the model to dynamically sense the local context and fix potential errors (see Figure~\ref{fig:iterative_6pz4}).
+We further propose a self-confidence predictor to select the final pose and evaluate the soundness of our predictions. \method{} is trained end-to-end with loss directly defined on the output ligand coordinates, relieving the burden of conformation sampling or distance-to-coordinate transformation.
+Our contributions can be summarized as follows: \begin{itemize} \item We formulate the docking problem as an iterative refinement process where the model updates the ligand coordinates based on the current context at each iteration. \item We propose an end-to-end E(3) equivariant network to generate the coordinate updates.
+The network comprises an expressive geometric-aware encoder and an equivariant context-aware coordinate update module. \item Quantitative results show that \method{} outperforms both traditional score-based methods and recent deep learning models. \end{itemize}